Information Security Policy, Standards, Procedures, etc.

 One important aspect of this hierarchy is how the framework changes from strategic to tactical.
 The policy document is usually concise.
 Descriptions are usually generic and set the high level parameters.
 The standards are usually more specific, as both the "whats" and "hows" are discussed.
 The details down to minute level are described in the procedures, guidelines, baselines, etc.

 This change from strategic to tactical is also noticeable by the language used.
-Policy and Standards contain more formal statements.
-Words like "shall", "must", etc. dominate in Policy and Standards.
+Policies and Standards contain more formal statements.
+Words like "shall", "must", etc. dominate in Policies and Standards.
 Procedures and other tactical documents use words like "should", would", "can", etc.

 Another benefit of this approach is its ability to easily conform to ISO/OEC 17799:2005 and ISO/IEC 27001:2005 at every level, while specific local requirements can still be observed.
 This built in conformity and flexibility is achieved by using modular development approach from standard level downward.

-The hierarchy and the framework built around it provide a consistent approach to documentation from governance to operation.
-The audience at different levels of the hiearchy differs greatly, and the development of the hierarchy needs to carefully consider this.
+The framework provides a consistent approach from governance to operation.
+The audience at different levels of the hiearchy differs greatly, and the development of the hierarchy needs to carefully consider it.
 However the use of such hiearchy is rather beneficial as it provides a complete framework for any particular area or audience.

 <back to top>